MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringex.md

 ### -param lpDestStr [out, optional]

 Pointer to a buffer in which this function retrieves the mapped string or sort key.
-If the application specifies LCMAP_SORTKEY, the function stores a sort key in the buffer, which is treated as an opaque array of bytes.
+If the application is using the function to generate a sort key, the function stores the sort key in the buffer, which is treated as an opaque array of bytes.
 The stored values can include embedded 0 bytes at any position.

 <b>Note</b> If the function is used for string mapping, the destination string is only null terminated if the <i>cchSrc</i> Parameter includes the terminating null character of the source string, even if the destination buffer size given by <i>cchDest</i> would allow to write a null terminator.